 Our Approach to Winemaking

-We farm all of our grapes.
-Because we farm more than 30 premier vineyards in Sonoma County through Bacchus, we are able to select a small number of those sites that best fit our winemaking program for Sanglier.
+Glenn has farmed more than 30 premier vineyards in Sonoma County since 2003 through his farming company.
+He has selected a small number of those sites to source Sanglier fruit.
 The ability to directly monitor and manage our vines for irrigation, canopy structure, crop load, nutrient levels, and skin development ensures that by the time the grapes make it to the fermentation tanks, most of the work is done.

 We harvest at night with headlamps when the fruit is cool, which gives us additional time for the cool delicate water-based skin extraction that takes place in the tanks before the temperatures rise and fermentation takes off.